aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 If the answer to any of these questions is "yes", you can either create a ticket for that particular change and forget about it in your branch or quickly create a separate MR out of the **main** branch and ask your teammates to review it. (and again, forget about it)

 This makes the original Merge Request more "pure" and "focused".

-"Separation of concerns" does not **only** apply to code, components, services, files, and tasks.
-But also to MRs. Each MR should address one concern: "Fix a bug", "Add a new feature", "Refactor 1 thing", "Re-format the entire code", etc.

 ---